pbzona/peep/README.md

 ### Contact Form

-The Peep contact form is powered by AWS Lambda, and its is optional.
+The Peep contact form is powered by AWS Lambda, and it is optional.
 To add it, follow the steps [here](https://www.cloudassessments.com/blog/how-to-build-a-serverless-contact-form-on-aws/) to create a serverless contact form, and add the following to the **Blog Header** section in your Ghost admin (under **Code injection**):

 ```
 <script>window.__themeCfg.contactForm = 'your API Gateway endpoint';</script>